Yeollyeo

-Yeolnyeo, also called Yeolbu, is defined as 'virtuous woman' during the Joseon dynasty of Korea.
+Yeollyeo, also called yeolbu, is defined as 'virtuous woman' during the Joseon dynasty of Korea.

 Joseon was a neo-Confucian society with every aspect of life governed by neo-Confucian ethics.
 Women were educated to be filial to their parents and in-laws, loyal to their husbands; to obey their father before marriage, to obey their husband during marriage, and to obey their sons in widowhood.

 The 1485 revision of Gyeongguk Daejeon, a Joseon code of law included a "prohibition of remarriage of widows", and specified penalties for widows who remarried, prohibiting the sons and grandsons of such a marriage from participating in the civil service exams, effectively banning them from holding public or governmental posts.
 Widows who remarried could be sentenced to death.

 The saying A loyal subject does not serve two kings and a virtuous woman does not serve two husbands' dates back to at least China's Warring States Period (c 475-221 BCE), and is interpreted to mean that a virtuous woman maintained her chastity not only during her marriage, but after the death of her husband.

-A woman's chastity and loyalty to her spouse were considered so important that the government gave awards called yeolnyeo to those who led an exemplary life by remaining loyal to their late husbands.
+A woman's chastity and loyalty to her spouse were considered so important that the government gave awards called yeollyeo to those who led an exemplary life by remaining loyal to their late husbands.
 Originally intended to set a good example, the award created a situation which got worse in late Joseon, where widows would kill themselves in order to be acknowledged as 'virtuous women', a title that brought honour to both sides of the family.
 It reached a point where a betrothed woman would commit suicide if her husband-to-be died before the wedding ceremony.

 In popular culture

-Yeolnyeo and its requirements are frequently a major plot component of K-drama historical romances.
+Yeollyeo and its requirements are frequently a major plot component of K-drama historical romances.